eferri65/Getting-and-Cleaning-Data/README.md

 ###Instructions on how to run the script named `run_analysis.R`

-*Assumptions:
+Assumptions:

-1. Ensure you are using the same file structure as the `UCI HAR Dataset` dowloaded for the assignment
+1. Use the SAME file structure as the `UCI HAR Dataset` dowloaded for the assignment
 2. Set your working directory at the top level of the `UCI HAR Dataset`, which the script will assign to be the root directory

 *To run the script: